cng001/learngit/readme.txt

-the first input
+The first input
-the second input
+The second input
+Add one more